salt-formulas/salt-formulas/doc/source/develop/overview-reclass.rst

 Service level (Basic functional units)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Individual service meta-data fragments are present in salt formulas and can be
+Meta-data fragments for individual services are stored in salt formulas and
-reused in multiple contexts.
-Service level roles implement atomicity.
-Service
+can be reused in multiple contexts.
+Service level roles set the granularity of
+service to certain level, role is limited to 1 virtual machine or container
-models are used to spin up some service and configure it with defaults.
-These
+aggregation.
+Service models are used to provide models with defaults for
+various contexts.
+This the low level modelling, where models are directly
-models are then mapped to the salt formulas functionality and provided in the
+mapped to the Salt formula functions and get projected to the actual nodes.
-packages for formulas (but for reclass, you may replace the service model with
-your own model.

-You store basic configurations of managed services in `metadata/service`
+You store basic configurations ofservices in `metadata/service` directory.
-directory.

 .. code-block:: text